sourcegraph/handbook/content/departments/cloud/technical-docs/operations.md

 It indicates a broken database migration.

-First, identified why migration is broken by connecting to the database `mi db proxy` and run `select * from migration_logs where id = $ID`.
+First, indentify why migration is broken by connecting to the database `mi db proxy` and run `select * from migration_logs where id = $ID`.

 If it feels like a flake, we can attempt to reapply the migration